RizLuigi/NLU-project/README.md

 The report is provided in the main folder.

-The additional folder contains the checkpoints locally saved in my Google Drive.
+The "NLU Project" folder contains the checkpoints locally saved in my Google Drive.